mostafaAbokhadra/Internship/MV/care-off-MV-patient.md

 - **oral care** -> to prevent pnuemonia (VAP)
 - **eye care** -> blinking refelexes are impaired due to low LOC , close his eyes after care becaues it's sensetive to bacteria and infection
 - **nutrition** esp. proteins, becarful of high carbs because it produce CO2, ensure enough water intake to prevent dryness
-- **skin care**: prevent pressure ulcers, sedation also cause immobility :) positioning unitll contraindicated, air matress, moisture the skin using creams
+- **skin care**: prevent pressure ulcers that may results from sedation and prolonged immobility positioning unless contraindicated, air matress, moisture the skin using creams
-- sleep promotion, decrease interruption of sleep for interventions
+- **sleep promotion**, decrease interuption of sleep for interventions
-- **communication** board contains common ADLS tasks so patinet can point to it and you do it for him -**pain management**: continuous assessment using NON verbal pain scale, consider complaint and consult doctor for analgesics chest pain can hinder patient from breathing normally
+- **communication** board contains common ADLS tasks so patinet can point to it e:g patient points at positioning photo on the board indicating that he wants you to put him on that position
+-**pain management**: continuous assessment using NON verbal pain scale, consider his complaint and consult doctor for analgesics
+> [!IMPORTANT]
+> chest pain can hinder patient from breathing normally
+- **family care**: teaching about MV, weaning and it's consequences
+> [!NOTE]
-- **family care**: teaching about MV, weaning and it's consequences, usually MV is disconnected after 8 hours from surgeries
+> usually MV is disconnected after 8 hours from surgeries

-## trouble shooting

-when troubleshooting think
+## troubleShooting when vent is continously alarming w/o obvious reason
+**think**
 1. machine
 2. patient
 3. tube

+#### steps when troubleshooting

-- call for help
+1. call for help
-- disconnect patient from MV
+2. disconnect patient from MV
-- hyperventilation 100% MRB
-- if pateint still uncompartable consider patient problems not machine
+3. hyperventilation using 100% by MRB, if patient is easily ventilated and o2 sat is going back up to normal then usually the problem is in the machine, if pateint is still uncomfy consithink that it may be a patient problem not machine
-- patency of tube: is it obstructed? does the suction insert to the end ?
+- patency of tube: is it obstructed? does the suction catheter is inserted to the end ?
-- ABG
+- does ABG interpretation indicates other problem?
-- X-ray -> pnuemothorax or tension..
+- X-ray -> can indicates pnuemothorax or tension ....

 # vent alarms

 1. ### MV inoperative
-- ventilator is not woking so manually ventilate patient untill new ventilator is set up or some one is troubleshooting it
+- ventilator is not woking
+**action**: manually ventilate patient untill new ventilator is set up or some one is trying to fix the broken vent

-2. ### low pressure alarm
+2. ### low pressure alarm, low PEEP/CPAP , low exhaled volume
 - patient is leaking some inspired air

 **assess all of the following**
+- something is disconnected ?
-- something is disconnected? airflow is inadequate?
-ETT cuff leak? so manually ventialte patient untill leaking is resolved
+- airflow is inadequate?
+- ETT cuff leak?

+**action**: manually ventialte patient untill leaking is resolved

 3. ### high pressure alarm
-- pip reached limt
+- PIP reached
 - something is obstructed

+**assess the following**
+- secretions in tube ? -> suction
+- bitting tube ? -> OPA may be neccessary
+- water accumulate in circuit ? -> drain the water on a basket
-- secretions, bitting tube? water accumulate in circuit? decrese lung compliance e:g ARDS and pulmonary edema?
+- decrese lung compliance e:g ARDS and pulmonary edema? -> use high PEEP and monitor it's complicatin e:g hypotension
+- kinked tubes ? -> fix it

 4. ### apnea alarm
 - occurs in spantaneous modes e:g cpap
 - patient doesn't take breating spantaneously

-- encourage pateint to breath
+**action**: encourage pateint to breath or give single breath, rate may should be increased

 5. ### increased minute or tidal volume
 - patient is breating more spantaneously breathing
-- hypoxia
+- or may be due to hypoxia
-- increased lung compliance
+- or increased lung compliance (patient is getting better)

+**action:** check RR and evaluate ABG, ETCO2 and patient improvement

+> [!NOTE]
+> ETCO2 (End-tidal carbon dioxide) is the level of carbon dioxide that is released at the end of an exhaled breath
+> it reflects the adequacy with which carbon dioxide (CO2) is carried in the blood back to the lungs and exhaled.
+> it can provide an indication of cardiac output and pulmonary blood flow
+> measured using capnometry or capnography
+> Capnometry provides a numerical value for ETCO2.
+In contrast, capnography delivers a more comprehensive measurement that is displayed in both graphical (waveform) and numerical form.
+> capnography is more widely used

 6. ### change in RR
-- hypoxia or hypercarbia
+- may be due to hypoxia or hypercarbia
-- increased metabolic demand
+- increased metabolic demand (catabolc state, stress, pain, healing)

-- obtain ABG
+**action**: obtain ABG and interprate, check RR and ETCO2

 ### complicatoin of MV

-1. patient ventilator dyssynchrony
+1. **patient ventilator dyssynchrony**
     - patient is fighting the MV
+        **action:**
         - comfort patient, put on sedation
         - consider changing mode as appropriate
-2. MV induced lung injury
+2. **MV induced lung injury**
-    - barotrauma
+    - **barotrauma**
         - due to high pressure
-    - volutrauma
+    - **volutrauma**
         - due to high tidal volume
-    - atelectrauma
+    - **atelectrauma**
         - due to repeating opening and closing of alveoli (shearing forces)
-    - biotrauma
+    - **biotrauma**
-    it can lead to ARDS
-<mark>NOTE: revise ARDS</mark>
+        - Biotrauma is the release of chemical mediators caused by overstretching, shearing, or excessive inspiratory pressures during mechanical ventilation. <mark>it can lead to ARDS</mark>
+> [!IMPORTANT]
+> Revise ARDS

-### Vap
+3. ### Vap
+- due to colonization of the oropharynx
 - vap occur after 48-72 hrs of itubation
 **bundle**
 - elevate head of bed 30-45 degree
 - daily sedation vacation to assess readiness to wean
-- oral hygeine with or without (chlorhexidine) 12% with or without toothburshing
+- oral hygeine with or without (chlorhexidine) 12% Q6hrs with or without toothburshing Q12hrs
 - hand hygeine prior to touching any ventrilator tubing or patient mouth
 - subglotic aspiration
 - cuff pressure maintaince